 - Buy travel-sized contact solution if you don't have a contact lens wearer at home to avoid waste.
 The two-ounce travel-sized bottle is enough for one batch of slime and less expensive than a full-sized bottle.

-- The dollar store is a great place to buy glue, baking soda, tablecloths, etc. to make slime at home affordable.
+- The dollar store is a great place to buy glue, baking soda, glitter, tablecloths, etc. to make slime at home affordable.

 - Cover your table with an oilcloth or outdoor tablecloth, which makes for easier cleanup.
 Plastic placemats or flexible cutting boards are also great for protecting surfaces during slime play.